cloudui/blogstack/content/post/2020-07-01-learning-web-development-with-django.md

 categories: [Web Development, Django]
 tags: [django, aws, guide]
 date: 2020-07-01

+description: A short guide on how to get started
 ---

 I spent my last couple of months learning how to make websites with the Django framework.
 I have happened to pick up on a few things from working on it, and I want to give you a few resources on how to get started.